Waikīkī: Erosion

 Waikīkī beach has had repeated problems with erosion, leading to the construction of groins and beach replenishment projects.
 Imported sand came from California, local beaches such as Pāpōhaku Beach on Moloka‘i, and a sandbar from Oʻahu's Northern side near Kahuku.
 Officials look for ways to sustain the existing sand by eliminating loss due to tidal flow.

 Erosion claims about 1 ft of beach per year.
 Local sources are sought for sand to replenish the beach.

 Water quality

 Waikīkī Beach had repeated contamination problems due to sewage spills in 2017.

 Homelessness

 Many homeless people settle around the beach because of the public shower and sanitary facilities available there.

-The Honolulu Police Department has increased patrolling in and around Waikīkī Beach with assistance from other city agencies and local businesses to prevent homeless people from making camp in this area.
+The Honolulu Police Department has increased patrolling in and around Waikīkī Beach with assistance from other city agencies and local businesses to prevent homeless people from camping in the area.

 Education

-Hawaii state Department of Education operates conventional public schools throughout Hawaii.
-Thomas Jefferson Elementary School is located in Waikīkī proper, while Waikīkī Elementary School is located nearby, at the makai (seaward) edge of the Kapahulu neighborhood.
+The Hawaii State Department of Education operates public schools throughout Hawaii.
+Thomas Jefferson Elementary School is in Waikīkī proper and Waikīkī Elementary School is nearby, at the makai (seaward) edge of the Kapahulu neighborhood.

 The Hawaii State Public Library System operates the Waikīkī Public Library.